Refine and Represent: Region-to-Object Representation Learning: Conclusion

 \section{Conclusion}

-We present Region-to-Object Representation Learning (\ours) which unifies region-based and object-centric instance pretraining by learning both region-level and object-centric representations using only simple region-level priors.
-While existing methods have either focused exclusively on region-based or object-centric pretraining, \ours shows that a region-to-object curriculum which transitions between these two objectives leads to strong representations for a variety of downstream tasks such as detection and segmentation.
-Furthermore, we have found \ours pretraining generates object-centric segmentations during pretraining and our ImageNet pretrained encoders establish new state-of-the-art in unsupervised object segmentations on different downstream datasets.
+We present Region-to-Object Representation Learning (\ours) which unifies region-based and object-centric pretraining by learning both region-level and object-centric representations using predicted masks which begin by clustering small-scale image regions and gradually progress to segment object-centric regions.
+While existing methods have either focused exclusively on region-based or object-centric pretraining, \ours shows that a region-to-object curriculum which transitions between these two objectives leads to state-of-the-art performance on a variety of downstream tasks.